jvanlux/ENGM4620_Project_Portfolio_Manager/README.md

 ## How to Use

 ### 1. Running the Program
-To run the program, simply execute the Python script:
+To run the program, simply open command prompt and navigate to the directory where the scripts are saved and execute the Python script by running:

 ```
 python main.py